Difference Between Cataplexy and Catalepsy

 ComorbiditiesCommonly associated with narcolepsyCommonly associated with Parkinson’s disease

-PrerequisiteCataplexy can occur in a completely healthy personCatalepsy typically occurs as the manifestation of psychiatric or neurological illness
+PrerequisiteCataplexy can occur in a completely healthy personCatalepsy occurs as the manifestation of psychiatric or neurological illness

 What is Cataplexy?

 It is observed that there is no major injury reported to the victims, the reason being the slow and progressive fall.
-The attack can be felt and noticed thus avoiding any harm.
-However, during the attack there can be vision impairment like double vision or inability to focus, also the speech can be indistinct, but the hearing ability and awareness continue to be routine.
+The attack can be felt and noticed, thus avoiding any harm.
+However, during the attack there can be vision impairment like double vision or inability to focus, also, the speech can be indistinct, but the hearing ability and awareness continue to be routine.

 Cataplexy attacks do not need any medicines in most cases.
-If the person is in a resting position they can transition into sleepiness, but cataplexy can get worse with fatigue.
+If the person is in a resting position, they can transition into sleepiness, but cataplexy can get worse with fatigue.

 What is Catalepsy?